davidhemphill/presenter/README.md

 This package makes it fast, fun, and profitable to decorate your Eloquent models for presentation in views, responses, pdfs, csv files, or anywhere you want.

+The idea for this package is explained in this post: [Presenters in Laravel](http://davidhemphill.com/blog/2016/09/06/presenters-in-laravel/)

 ### Key differences with other presenter packages

 - Supports multiple decorators/presenters